francesco-costanzo/gold_miner_spread/README.md

 product of period returns.
 The strategy also subtracts transaction costs of 5 basis points per trade from daily returns to better approximate real-world execution.

+The correlation filter now automatically selects the best rolling window length by testing multiple candidates and choosing the one with the highest average absolute correlation between GLD and GDX returns.